ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * For fixed-size tasks, the batch selector is the batch ID assigned sent in the response.

+### Collect Message Security

+Collect sub-protocol messages must be confidential and mutually authenticated.

+HTTPS provides confidentiality and authenticates the leader to the collector.
+Additionally, the leader encrypts its aggregate share to a public key held by the collector.

+Collectors MUST authenticate their requests to leaders using a scheme that meets the requirements in {{request-authentication}}.

+[[OPEN ISSUE: collector public key is currently in the task parameters, but this will have to change #102]]

+The collector and helper never directly communicate with each other, but the helper does transmit an aggregate share to the collector through the leader, as detailed in {{collect-aggregate}}.
+The aggregate share must be confidential from everyone but the helper and the collector.

+Confidentiality is achieved by having the helper encrypt its aggregate share to a public key held by the collector.

+There is no authentication between the collector and the helper.
+This allows the leader to:

+* Send collect parameters to the helper that do not reflect the parameters chosen by the collector
+* Discard the aggregate share computed by the helper and then fabricate aggregate shares that combine into an arbitrary aggregate result

+These are both attacks on soundness, which we already assume to hold only if both aggregators are honest, which puts these malicious-leader attacks out of scope.

+[[OPEN ISSUE: Should we have authentication in either direction between the helper and the collector? #155]]
+[[OPEN ISSUE: DAP and/or VDAF should spell out what "soundness" and "privacy" mean]]

 ### Batch Validation {#batch-validation}